On equivariant homotopy theory for model categories: Introduction

 The model structures are obtained by transfer along not just one left adjoint but along a set of adjoints (Theorem \ref{transport}), as outlined in Appendix \ref{sec:transfer}.
-There, we summarize also the terminology about cofibrantly generated model categories (\cite{hovey}, \cite{hirschhorn}).
+There, we summarize also the terminology about cofibrantly generated model categories (\cite{hovey}, \cite{hirschhorn}) and prove a general version of Quillen's path object argument (Lemma~\ref{lemtransport2}).